 How to Make Keto Ginger Snaps

+Preheat the oven to 350 degrees.
 In a mixing bowl, combine all of the ingredients until well blended.

+Place the dough into the freezer to chill for 30 minutes.
 Form the dough into 20 evenly sized balls, and flatten with your fingers slightly.

 (optional) sprinkle low carb granular sweetener on top of cookies.

 Bake for 10-12 minutes until lightly browned and cooked through.
 Let the cookies cool to room temperature before serving.
+Below is the molasses version.

-And these are the honey version:
+These are the honey version:

 Other Keto Holiday Cookie Recipes You Might Like